invoke-ai/InvokeAI/docs/installation/020_INSTALL_MANUAL.md

         You can permanently set the location of the runtime directory by setting the environment variable INVOKEAI_ROOT to the path of the directory.

 9. Render away!

     Browse the [features](../features/CLI.md) section to learn about all the things you can do with InvokeAI.

     Note that some GPUs are slow to warm up.
 In particular, when using an AMD card with the ROCm driver, you may have to wait for over a minute the first time you try to generate an image.
-Fortunately, after the warm up period rendering will be fast.
+Fortunately, after the warm-up period rendering will be fast.

 10. Subsequently, to relaunch the script, be sure to run "conda activate